-A Temporary Disqualification simply means the physical condition is temporary and you cannot process through MEPS because of the medical condition.
+A Temporary Disqualification means the physical condition is temporary, and you cannot process through MEPS because of the medical condition.
 This could be something as simple as a broken finger.
 They can’t allow you to join the military with a broken bone.
 But it is classified as a temporary condition because it will heal.
 A TDQ will delay your request to process for a military physical until your condition has healed and you can prove the condition no longer affects you.

 A Permanent Disqualification is for a medical condition that is permanent.
-A surgery, for example, is a permanent condition because it cannot be undone.
+A surgery is a permanent condition because it cannot be undone.
 A surgery doesn’t necessarily mean you cannot serve, it just means MEPS cannot process your 2807-2 without additional information.
 There are other reasons for a PQD, and each situation will be unique.
 Some issues are eligible for a medical waiver, while others are not.

 If you fail your MEPS physical or your Medical Prescreen Form (2807-2) is kicked back with a medical disqualification, then you may, or may not, have the option to apply for a waiver, depending on the reason(s) for your PDQ(s).

 Applying for a Medical Waiver – Get Familiar with the DODI

 Once your 2807-2 has been rejected by MEPS and you have been given a PDQ, you can start the process of applying for a medical waiver (if your condition is waiverable).
 Not all medical conditions are eligible for a medical waiver.

 To get a head start on the waiver process, you should get familiar with the DODI (Department of Defense Instruction for Medical Standards for Appointment, Enlistment or Induction in the Military Services), also known as the DoDI 6130.03 (PDF).
 This is the official document used by MEPS doctors to determine medical eligibility for military applicants.